 Sclerotherapy, the gold standard of treatments, involves injecting veins with a safe solution that causes the body to absorb the vein without harming the rest of your body.
 The success of the treatments is dependent on many factors, including the solution used, the technique of the physician, the general health of the patient, and the anatomy of the particular vein.
 Tiny needles are used, and complications are extremely unusual.
 The treatment involves no significant limitations or downtime, and the patient may go immediately back to work following their appointment.

-Cryotherapy delivers cold air onto the skin as Sclerotherapy injections are administered, making sclerotherapy an almost pain-free process.
-Our cryotherapy machine delivers short bursts of super-cooled air to numb the skin.
+Cryotherapy delivers Co2 onto the skin as Sclerotherapy injections are administered, making sclerotherapy an almost pain-free process.
+Our cryotherapy machine delivers short bursts of Co2 to numb the skin.
 The cold temperature is extremely effective as a topical numbing agent and also helps in reducing inflammation.
 This results in a more comfortable procedure, faster results and faster healing time.

 Ultrasound Guided Sclerotherapy